thegrumpys/odop/docs/Help/htt.md

 So, if you encounter NaN where you expect a numeric value, check Report 1 for additional messages.

 **Browser refresh and back / forward**
-Unfortunately, using the browser “Refresh” function with a single page web app such as ODOP will likely result in a complete reset of the main page and potential loss of a user’s work since the last Save operation.
+Unfortunately, using the browser "Refresh" function with a single page web app such as ODOP will likely result in a complete reset of the main page and potential loss of a user's work since the last Save operation.
-Similarly, use of the browser “Back” function followed by “Forward” will likely result in reset of the main page.
+Similarly, use of the browser "Back" function followed by "Forward" will likely result in reset of the main page.

 Note: